safespring/docs/content/backup/automation/rest-api.md

     "invoiceDay": 0
   }
   ```
-  **Note:** The ID numbers in the output example are called `{bunitId}` in the rest of the document.
+  **Note:** The `id` numbers in the output example above will be referred to as `{bunitId}` in the rest of the document.
 You should replace this placeholder with the ID number of the business unit you intend to operate on.

 * Get detailed information about a single business unit.
   ```